-If you search online, you’ll find many discussions about ‘the best’ baby carrier.
-Manduca vs Ergobaby seems to be one of the biggest debates, although there are many other excellent baby carrier brands.
+If you search online, you’ll find many discussions about ‘the best’ baby carrier’.
+Manduca vs Ergobaby and Manduca vs Tula seem to be the biggest debates, although there are many other excellent baby carrier brands.
 We’ve found a baby carrier to be absolutely essential when traveling with young kids.
 There are even special lightweight travel baby carriers.
 Check out our Manduca baby carrier review below.

 This post contains affiliate links, read more about this in our disclaimer.

 After reading lots of reviews and seeing a few demonstrations I decided on the Manduca baby carrier.
 I bought it when our little one was just four weeks old and to be completely honest, the first 1,5 years we hardly used it.
-My shoulders are quite narrow and when carrying our son at my front, the shoulder traps kept sliding off.
+My shoulders are quite narrow and when carrying our son at my front, the shoulder straps kept sliding off.
 I’ve since learned that the trick is to cross the back straps to create a narrower fit, but I didn’t know this back then.
-Also, we lived on the ground floor, so taking the pram was always super easy.
+Also, we lived in a ground floor apartment, so taking the pram was always super easy.

 Baby carrier: an essential travel accessory

+Why do you need a baby carrier?
 Transporting your child is a whole different matter when you’re on the road.
-During our 8 months in South East Asia we’ve used our Manduca carrier practically every day.
+During our 8 months in South East Asia we’ve used our Manduca baby carrier practically every day.
 So you could say we’ve thoroughly tested it!
 Travel with babies and infants is so much easier if you have a baby carrier!
-We almost left ours at home and I can’t tell you how happy I was that we did take our Manduca.
+We almost left ours at home and I can’t tell you how happy I was that we decided to take our Manduca.

 Baby carrier comparison table